leon-luna-ray/iot_dashboard/README.md

 ### 2. Initialize Go Modules (if needed)

-If your project does not already have a `go.mod` file, initialize Go modules:
+If project does not already have a `go.mod` file, initialize Go modules:

 ```sh
 go mod init github.com/leon-luna-ray/iot_dashboard